-Forest Ownership by Senate Districts 1-8
+Forest Ownership for House Districts 1-23

 The ownership category of a forest will often determine much about how that forest is managed and what characteristics that forest might have.
 Nearly half of Michigan's forest is owned by families and individuals, about 320,000 people.
 The remaining portion is owned by the State of Michigan, the federal government, forest industry, and local governments.
-Targeted efforts on managing family forests for the long-term will have a tremendous impact on the of future Michigan's forests.
+Targeted efforts on managing family forests for the long-term will have a tremendous impact on the future of Michigan's forests.

-Notes:

 Forest defined by U.S. Forest Service specifications which include minimum acreage, productivity, and timber availability.

 "Forest" does not include residential, ornamental, and urban forest trees.

 Inventory is for "all live trees" at least one inch in diameter.

 Local Government: Indian, County, Municipal ownerships.

-Smaller District volumes have less statistical reliability.
+Smaller District volumes and acreages have less statistical reliability.
 Industrial acres based on Michigan Commercial Forest Program (CFP).

 Source: U.S. Forest Service Inventory Data, 2005.

-Michigan State University programs and materials are open to all without regard to race, color, national origin, EXTENSION gender, religion, age, disability, political beliefs, sexual orientation, marital status, or family status.

-(Wayne County)
+44,200 Acres